 All of my professors know my goals and my personal learning style.
 The close-knit environment was conducive to introspective learning.
 I have really gotten a lot out of my experience in the occupational therapy program–the department became my family.Kyle Oates 18'

-The entry-level occupational therapy master’s degree program has been granted accreditation status, effective April 22, 2018, by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is 301.652.AOTA.
+The entry-level Occupational Therapy Master’s Degree program has been granted accreditation status, effective April 22, 2018, by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Blvd., Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is 301.652.6611.

 Graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Current NBCOT exam pass rate information.

 Regis College’s MSOT program graduated nine students in its first cohort in 2018 and eleven students in its second cohort in 2019.
 This represents a 100% retention rate and 100% graduation rate for the students who began the program in each cohort.